reportportal/agent-net-xunit/README.md

 }
 ```

+Read [more](https://github.com/reportportal/commons-net/blob/master/docs/Configuration.md) about configuration of other available options and alternative ways how to provide options.

 ## Run tests
 Now if you execute tests via `dotnet test`, or `dotnet vstest`, or `vstest.console.exe`, you should see real-time report.